 Syria is neither Russia’s or America’s backyard, but only one country was invited to enter the backyard, and it was not the United States.

-Posted by Ian Greenhalgh on June 21, 2017, With 5318 Reads Filed under Russia.
+Posted by Ian Greenhalgh on June 21, 2017, With 6244 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.